oconnor663/jacko.io/posts/async_io.md

 - [Part Two: Tasks](async_tasks.html)
 - Part Three: IO (you are here)

-Of course, efficient sleeping isn't why async/await was invented.
+Of course, async/await wasn't invented just for sleeping.
 The goal all along has been efficient IO, especially network IO.
 Now that we understand futures and tasks, we have all the tools we need to do some real work.

-Here's a toy server program:
+Let's start with a pair of ordinary, non-async examples.
+Here's a toy server
+program:

 ```rust
 LINK: Playground playground://async_playground/single_threaded_server.rs